vinosatravel/www.vinosatravel.com/content/blog/getting-to-singapore/index.md

 summary: "This article provides information on the requirements for entering Singapore, including steps for obtaining a ferry/plane ticke, and fulfilling pre-departure prerequisites.
 Information on visit visas and arrival in Singapore is also included."
 ---

+## Statement on new border measures

+{{< youtube o6dDOkPh7mk >}}

 ## Introduction

 Planning a trip to or returning to Singapore?
 This article will guide you through the requirements and steps for entering the country.

 ## Current Measures on Mask Wearing

-It is not mandatory to don a mask in public, but it is advisable to do so.
+It is not mandatory to don a mask in public (including public transportation), but it is advisable to do so.

 ## Step 1: Ferry / plane ticket